SonOf1998/MultiCloud-Databricks/azure/infra/README.md

 - Check `terraform_plan_azure.yaml` to find how credentials are passed.

 # Initial setup - Databricks
-- In Microsoft Entra ID create a new user with Global Administrator right.
+- In Microsoft Entra ID create a new user with Global Administrator rights.
 - With this new account visit https://accounts.azuredatabricks.net/
+- Create a new service principal under `User management` called **Terraform**.
+Specify the `Application (client) ID` from above.
+- Grant admin access to the service principal.
+- As Terraform has low capabilities when it comes to the Databricks account, many activities are required to be done manually (Metastore admin group creation, enabling serverless for Notebooks, Jobs and DLTs etc.).